rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ----------------------------

 * Goals: No rants.
 Weekly musing about inbox zero.
 Read Williams and start to edit.
 Did I succeed?
+(It was hard; I'm a curmudgeon and have a lot to rant about.)
 * Next month: Accumulated rants (probably).
+* A few days early in the month in which I missed one day and then posted twice on the next day.
+* Continue to learn that people I never expected to read my musings do actually read my musings.

 On particular dates
 -------------------